Speeder9743/ChatNex/README.md

 # ChatNex

 ## Description
 This is a AI language model to make your HIWONDER AiNex robot more realistic.
-It adds conversational abilities (MORE COMING SOON!).
+It adds conversational abilities.
 I specifically made this JUST FOR HIWONDER's AiNex robot.
 If you want to check it out, visit https://www.hiwonder.com/products/ainex?variant=40257678147671.

 ## Installation
 - PLEASE READ BEFORE INSTALLING: This is meant to be downloaded on Windows, then moved to AiNex's Raspberry Pi board using a USB stick or other external storage device.